John Travolta: Relationships and family

 Travolta was in a relationship with actress Diana Hyland, whom he met while filming The Boy in the Plastic Bubble (1976).
 They remained together until Hyland's death from breast cancer on March 27, 1977.
 In 1980, Travolta dated French actress Catherine Deneuve.
 Travolta also had an on-again/off-again relationship with actress Marilu Henner, which ended permanently in 1985.
 In 1988 while filming The Experts, Travolta met actress Kelly Preston, whom he married in Paris in 1991.
 They had three children: Jett (1992–2009), Ella Bleu (born 2000), and Benjamin (born 2010).
 They regularly attended marriage counseling and Travolta has stated that therapy helped the marriage.
 They lived near Ocala, Florida.

 On January 2, 2009, Jett died at age sixteen while on a Christmas vacation in The Bahamas.
 A Bahamian death certificate was issued, attributing the cause of death to a seizure.
 Jett, who had a history of seizures, reportedly had Kawasaki disease since the age of two.
-Travolta confirmed that Jett was autistic and had regular seizures, and immediately made his public statements while giving testimony at the trial of two defendants (a paramedic and a former Bahamas senator) who Travolta alleged tried to blackmail him with a multimillion-dollar extortion plot involving private information in connection with the death of his son Jett.
+Travolta testified at the trial of two defendants (a paramedic and a former Bahamas senator) accused of attempting to extort $25 million from him using private documents tied to his son's death.
+On the stand, he publicly confirmed for the first time that Jett was autistic and had suffered regular seizures.
 After a mistrial, Travolta dropped the charges and has credited his immediate family and Scientology with helping him to cope with Jett's death and move forward with his career.
 In memory of Jett, Travolta created the Jett Travolta Foundation, a nonprofit organization to help children with special needs.
 It has contributed to organizations such as the Oprah Winfrey Leadership Academy, Institutes for the Achievement of Human Potential, and Simon Wiesenthal Center.

 On July 12, 2020, Travolta's wife, Kelly Preston, died at the age of 57, at their home in Clearwater, Florida, two years after she was diagnosed with breast cancer.
 Preston had undergone treatment at different hospitals, and at the time of her death, was receiving treatment at the MD Anderson Cancer Center in Houston, Texas.

 Travolta is "good friend[s]" with American rapper Pitbull.
 The two collaborated on Travolta's 2018 film Gotti, for which Pitbull scored and wrote the song "Amore".
 In 2019, Travolta debuted a new shaved head look after receiving advice from Pitbull to do so.
 Later that year, Travolta appeared in the music video for Pitbull's single "3 to Tango".